paulkarpenko/us-code-ui/uscode/title-22-foreign-relations-and-intercourse/chapter-052-foreign-service.md

 ## § 3951.
 United States citizens hired abroad
 **(a) Appointment of family members** The Secretary, under [section 3943 of this title](./chapter-052-foreign-service.md#section-3943), may appoint United States citizens, who are family members of government employees assigned abroad or are hired for service at their post of residence, for employment in positions customarily filled by Foreign Service officers, Foreign Service personnel, and foreign national employees.

-**(b) Family nexus as affirmative hiring factor** The fact that an applicant for employment in a position referred to in subsection (a) of this section is a family member of a Government employee assigned abroad shall be considered an affirmative factor in employing such person.
+**(b) Family nexus as affirmative hiring factor** The fact that an applicant for employment in a position referred to in subsection (a) is a family member of a Government employee assigned abroad shall be considered an affirmative factor in employing such person.

 **(c) Compensation of family and non-family member employees**